simonjwright/analytical-engine/README.md

 digits were rotated back to zeros.

-If `-z` is given, overwriting will be allowed; otherwise, an error will be reported ane exceution will halt.
+If `-z` is given, overwriting will be allowed; otherwise, an error will be reported and execution will halt.

 [this paper]: http://rclab.de/rclab/_media/analyticalengine/aal_noteg_glaschick_v1.2.pdf